Bali Aga – Sacred Swings and Ancient Ways

 The Pasola of the Past Sumba Island

-I stood at a safe distance behind a thin rope as a lone Sumba horseman advanced with great speed onto the large grassy field.
-With spear poised he challenged his opponent on the other side of the field to come forward.
+I stood safely behind a thin rope as a lone Sumba horseman advanced with great speed onto the large grassy field.
+With spear poised, he challenged his opponent on the other side of the field to come forward.
 He looked like he wanted blood.
-Daniel, my guide,...
+Elizabeth, my guide,...

 Life in a Boma – Tanzania